kraxarn/spotify-qt/contributing.md

 ## Code style

 Code style is different in lib/ application logic and src/ UI logic. lib/ tries to follow a style common with the standard library, see lib/style_guide.md for more details, while src/ tries to follow a style common with Qt.
+Newer code in lib/, making heavier use of Qt, tries to follow the same style as src/.

 ## Namespaces